-Well, most sites will just break down the acronym and not explain what it even means, so you’re in luck.
+Well, most sites will just break down the acronym and don’t even explain what it means, so you’re in luck.

 Fungible, apart from being a word that may just be grosser than moist, means that something can be exchanged for its equivalent.
 Think of money.
 I can exchange a bunch of US dollars for some Aussie dollarydoos, and it’s a fair trade.

 When something is non-fungible, it cannot be traded for something of equivalent worth.
 The best example of this is trading the Mona Lisa for your cousin’s painting that he did on that one acid trip in the Blue Mountains.
 One is an extremely unique, one-of-a-kind piece, and the other is just some painting by Leonardo da Vinci.

 This GIF right here could be an NFT, come to think of it.